pcchaparro/pcchaparro.github.io/_projects/3_project.md

 ### Scaling up from the interaction between an organism and its environment to the persistence of populations and community dynamics

 My approach to this problem is to leverage knowledge at the individual scale to predict the responses of populations and communities to a changing environment.
 To do so, I use information from metabolic and physiological processes to formulate size/stage-structured models.
-These models provide a quantitative framework to study the population and community consequences of the complex regulatory process underlying organisms' development, growth, and survival in an eco-evolutionary context.
+These models provide <strong>a quantitative framework to study the population and community consequences of the complex regulatory process underlying organisms' development, growth, and survival in an eco-evolutionary context</strong>.
 I use these models to investigate how metabolic and physiological effects of various stressors scale up to alter individual performance, population persistence, and community dynamics.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">